348th Reconnaissance Squadron: Strategic Air Command

 The squadron was reactivated in January 1953 at Fairchild Air Force Base, Washington, when the 111th Strategic Reconnaissance Wing, an Air National Guard unit that had been mobilized for the Korean War, was returned to state control.
-The squadron assumed the mission, personnel, and Convair RB-36 Peacemaker strategic reconnaissance aircraft of the 111th Wing's 130th Strategic Reconnaissance Squadron, a regular unit assigned to the 111th Wing, which was simultaneously inactivated.
-The squadron engaged in worldwide strategic bombardment training and stood nuclear alert until 1956 when the B-36 was retired.
+The squadron assumed the mission, personnel, and Convair RB-36 Peacemaker strategic reconnaissance aircraft (Note: The 130th was converting to RB-36s from Boeing RB-29 Superfortresses.) of the 111th Wing's 130th Strategic Reconnaissance Squadron, a regular unit assigned to the 111th Wing, which was simultaneously inactivated.
+On 16 June 1954 the squadron, along with SAC's other B-36 reconnaissance units was assigned bombing as its primary mission, although it continued to fly reconnaissance missions until September 1956.
+However, it retained its designation until October 1955, when it again became the 348th Bombardment Squadron.